botto/litensite/projects/listensite.md

 #lITENsITE
-This is a simple client side based content display system.
+client side based content display system.
 I got the idea after becoming exhausted with server side software.
-I wanted a simple and easy to use system that did not require a whole database backend and a frontend that could be taken down by too many requests.
+For I wanted a simple and easy to use system that did not require a whole database backend and a frontend that could be taken down by too many requests.
 A few criteria were:
   * Low to no maintenance
   * Easy to update from any device